 Any individual and/or community groups interested in the management of the Angeles National Forest and San Gabriel Mountains National Monument.

 The Community Collaborative formed in 2014 to support the designation of the San Gabriel Mountains National Monument, including the San Gabriel Mountains, interdependent communities, watersheds, and ecosystems, to be managed by the Forest Service as part of the Angeles National Forest.
-The Collaborative seeks to represent diverse interests and the general public by integrating a diverse variety of perspectives.
-The Collaborative also strives to identify, analyze, prioritize, and advocate for the values, resources, investments, management objectives, and implementation of programs and practices that sustainably benefit communities in the region, the Angeles National Forest, and Monument.
+In late 2016, The Collaborative submitted consensus comments to the Angeles National Forest to guide development of the San Gabriel Mountains National Monument Management Plan and Environmental Assessment.

 In 2019, the San Gabriel National Monument Management Plan was signed and the Forest Service and SGMCC are now moving toward the implementation of projects in the Angeles National Forest.
 Current projects that align with the U.S. Forest Service are focused on transportation, conservation, education, trails and recreation, volunteer engagement, and capital improvements.
 All projects acknowledge the rights of communities throughout the region and welcome diverse community voices.

 Meet the Community Collaborative